special populations

 Following an evaluation, if a child is determined to meet Tennessee State Eligibility Standards and is in need of special educational services, an Individual Education Plan (IEP) will be developed for your child and an appropriate program will be developed to meet your child's educational needs.

-Contact Lynn Gonzales, Supervisor of Special Populations, by phone at 731-686-0844 or by email at gonzalesl@milanssd.org if you suspect your child may have a disability.
+Contact Mistina Johnson, Supervisor of Special Populations, by phone at 731-686-0844 or by email at johnsonm@milanssd.org if you suspect your child may have a disability.

 Special Education Framework